hoylabs/OpenDTU-OnBattery-docs/docs/hardware/recommendations.md

     * Details can be found in the [ESP32 datasheet][1], [ESP32-S3
       datasheet][2], or even the [ESP32-S3 Technical Reference Manual][7].
     * These parts are manufactured by Espressif.
-    * A popular cosumer product integrating these chips directly are Shelly devices.
+    * A popular consumer product integrating these chips directly are Shelly devices.
 * ![Module](../assets/images/hardware/esp32_module.png){align=right width=150}
   **Module**: Refers to an assembled part consisting of an ESP32(-S3) chip and